stonecauldron/tile-mapper/report/paper.md

 you would need many lifetimes to explore them all.

 Most approaches to procedural generation are rule based, meaning that they rely on the definition of explicit rules.
-L-systems are an example of such a rule based system. they allow the creation of tree-like structures.
-TODO: Reference to an image of an L-system.
+L-systems (@Lindenmayer1968) are an example of such a rule based system, they allow the creation of tree-like structures.
 The limitations of rule based systems lies on the fact that they cannot learn from already existing examples and reproduce them.
 We would not be able to show an L-system images of oaks for example and expect it to reproduce trees in the same style.
 We would need to define exactly the rules that represent "oakness", the attributes that make an oak an oak.
-TODO: citation L-systems

 Data-driven techniques for procedural generation are still relatively rare; in this paper we try to see whether it is possible to reproduce the spatial style